 Time can feel less risky to spend than money.
 But, while you can get more money, you can never add more time to your day.
 This article was so interesting to me:

 “Which would lead to greater happiness — the money or the time?
-For a research project, we put this question to more than 4,000 Americans of different ages, income levels, occupations and marital and parental status.
-In a paper in the journal Social Psychological and Personality Science, which we wrote with our student Uri Barnea, we found that most people valued money more than time.
+For a research project, we put this question to more than 4,000 Americans of different ages, income levels, occupations and marital and parental status. […] we found that most people valued money more than time.
 Sixty-four percent of the 4,415 people we asked in five surveys chose money.

 Is money the right choice?
 We had also asked our survey respondents to report their level of happiness and life satisfaction.
 We found that the people who chose time were on average statistically happier and more satisfied with life than the people who chose money.